harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 ...
 ```

-##### VIP floating in VXLAN
+##### VIP floating in VxLAN

-At the view of kube-vip, VLAN / VXLAN network are same.
+At the view of kube-vip, VLAN / VxLAN network are same.
 When kube-vip is in ARP mode, it will send gratuitous ARP to float the IP.

 With following static added entries, the gratuitous ARP (Broadcast) is head-end replicated to all VTEPs.
 Normally all BUM frame will be duplicated to all these destinations.